 Service credits are the currency used across ArcGIS and are consumed for specific transactions and types of storage such as storing features, performing analytics, and using premium content.
-Any ArcGIS software that interacts with ArcGIS Online such as ArcGIS Enterprise, ArcGIS Pro, ArcGIS Maps for Office, or Collector for ArcGIS can use credits.
+Any ArcGIS software that interacts with ArcGIS Online such as ArcGIS Enterprise, ArcGIS Pro, Insights for ArcGIS, or Collector for ArcGIS can use credits.
 Most of what you do in ArcGIS Online does not require credits, for example, using Living Atlas basemaps and imagery, exporting data, and performing single address or place searches.
 In many cases, credit-consuming activities carry a relatively low cost.
 For example, it costs less than 5 credits to enrich ZIP Code boundaries in Detroit, Michigan, with four variables of population and income data, or geocode 125 addresses, or store 2 GB of map tile data.

 Managing credit expenditures is an important component of administering your organization.
 ArcGIS Online provides administrators several strategies for maintaining a well-balanced credit budget.
 One strategy is to configure and assign custom roles with only the privileges your members need.
 Another strategy is to configure credit budgets that assign a flexible allocation of credits to some or all organization members or set a default allocation for new members.

 Another budgeting strategy is to estimate how many credits you will need to perform a specific credit-consuming activity.
 To help you estimate costs, each analysis tool in Map Viewer includes a credit estimator so you can view how many credits a specific set of analytic operations will cost.
 You can also monitor credit usage through credit utilization dashboards on item pages and the status page.
 The status page provides an interactive breakdown of where credits have been used over time and which members have consumed them so you can make strategic adjustments to remove unused content or update member roles to better control access across the platform.
 Much like reviewing a monthly utility bill, monitoring credit usage is a way of knowing how the software is being used and predicting how many credits you will need for an extended period.